-As a Lead Local Flood Authority (LLFA) we have a duty to investigate flood events that occur within the city boundary.
+As a Lead Local Flood Authority we have a duty to investigate flood events that occur within the city boundary.

-Section 19 of the Flood and Water Management Act (2010) states that, on becoming aware of a flood in its area, a lead local flood authority must, to the extent that it considers it necessary or appropriate, investigate –
+Section 19 of the Flood and Water Management Act 2010 states that ‘on becoming aware of a flood in its area, a Lead Local Flood Authority must, to the extent that it considers it necessary or appropriate, investigate –

 Should there be significant widespread flooding in the city, or where a number of indicants meet the threshold for investigation, investigations will be undertaken on a priority basis.

 Private landowners also hold responsibilities in relation to land drainage, in particular to rivers, streams and other ordinary watercourses.
 Please see Riparian Landownership or the Environment Agency for information on how to determine if you are a riparian landowner, and what it means for you.

 Following an investigation, a flood investigation report will be produced.
 It is a statutory requirement of the Flood and Water Management Act for this report to be made publically available for viewing.
 Reports will be made available below:

 - Flood Investigation – Daisy Dip (December 2011)

 - Flood Investigation – Daisy Dip (June 2012)